-Are wraps for cars and motorbikes legal in India?
+Is it legal to wrap cars and motorbikes in India?

-Are wraps for cars and motorbikes legal in India: Wraps are becoming very popular in India.
+Is it legal to wrap cars and motorbikes in India?
+Wraps are becoming very popular in India.
 It is very easy to apply and can give a very fresh look to your vehicle without doing any mechanical changes.
 The wrap is not a permanent thing so it can be changed to a different one anytime by the owner if he wants to.